statox/statox.github.io/src/posts/p5/p5-maze.md

 title: Solving mazes in the browser
 ---

+Quick, no time to explain!
+Have a look at how a computer goes out of a maze [in the demo](https://statox.github.io/p5-maze/)!

+And check out [Github](https://github.com/statox/p5-maze/) if you want to see the code.

 ### Getting out of the maze

 Solving mazes is not a new topic, every computer science student heard about this topic at least once during their studies and most of them tried to implement a maze solver one way or another.
 However seeing a computer getting out of a maze is always a source of wonder and excitement to me.
 I know there is nothing magical in these maze solving algorithms but seeing them getting executed has always been some kind of a kink to me.